japila-books/spark-sql-internals/docs/execution-planning-strategies/FileSourceStrategy.md

 Output Data Schema: [outputSchema]
 ```

-`apply` creates a link:spark-sql-SparkPlan-FileSourceScanExec.adoc#creating-instance[FileSourceScanExec] physical operator.
+`apply` creates a spark-sql-SparkPlan-FileSourceScanExec.md#creating-instance[FileSourceScanExec] physical operator.

-If there are any `afterScanFilter` predicate expressions, `apply` creates a <<spark-sql-SparkPlan-FilterExec.adoc#creating-instance, FilterExec>> physical operator with them and the `FileSourceScanExec` operator.
+If there are any `afterScanFilter` predicate expressions, `apply` creates a <<spark-sql-SparkPlan-FilterExec.md#creating-instance, FilterExec>> physical operator with them and the `FileSourceScanExec` operator.

-If the <<spark-sql-SparkPlan-FilterExec.adoc#output, output>> of the `FilterExec` physical operator is different from the `projects` expressions, `apply` creates a link:spark-sql-SparkPlan-ProjectExec.adoc#creating-instance[ProjectExec] physical operator with them and the `FilterExec` or the `FileSourceScanExec` operators.
+If the <<spark-sql-SparkPlan-FilterExec.md#output, output>> of the `FilterExec` physical operator is different from the `projects` expressions, `apply` creates a spark-sql-SparkPlan-ProjectExec.md#creating-instance[ProjectExec] physical operator with them and the `FilterExec` or the `FileSourceScanExec` operators.